 3% Down Payment Conventional Loan Requirements And Guidelines

-This BLOG On 3% Down Payment Conventional Loan Requirements And Guidelines Was UPDATED And PUBLISHED On August 16th, 2019
+This Article Is About 3% Down Payment, Conventional Loan Requirements And Guidelines

-Both Fannie Mae and Freddie Mac mission is not just to purchase mortgage loans from banks and mortgage companies but they also want to promote home ownership.
-Fannie and Freddie want to make home ownership accessible to the average hard working family with access to credit for home buyers, especially first time home buyers.
+Both Fannie Mae and Freddie Mac’s mission is not just to purchase mortgage loans from banks and mortgage companies, but also want to promote homeownership.
+Fannie and Freddie want to make homeownership accessible to the average hard-working family with access to credit for homebuyers, especially first-time home buyers.
 The 3% down payment conventional loan program was re-launched by the Federal Housing Finance Agency (FHFA) to compete with HUD’s 3.5% down payment FHA Loans:

 Down Payment Requirements On Conforming Loans

-The great news is that the two mortgage giants Fannie Mae and Freddie Mac, has brought the 3% down payment conventional loan program.
+The great news is that the two mortgage giants Fannie Mae and Freddie Mac have brought the 3% down payment conventional loan program.
 The 3% down payment first-time homebuyer conventional mortgage was an extremely popular program.
 But Fannie Mae and Freddie Mac discontinued it in 2014.

-- Now home buyers with 3% down payment can qualify for a conventional loans
+Now home buyers with a 3% down payment can qualify for a conventional loan.

 Conventional lending guidelines need to be met by the home buyer.